PIH/openmrs-distro-pihemr/README.md

 When a module fails to start, the next time OpenMRS runs it will not try to start it.
 On realizing this has happened, you may be inclined to start it from the Admin UI.
 However, there's a problem.
-Metadata bundles don't load when starting the mirebalais module via the admin UI on an already-running server.
+Metadata bundles don't load when starting the pihcore module via the admin UI on an already-running server.
 Therefore you must always make sure that your modules are enabled prior to running the server, especially after running into problems during initialization.